dsa-2/docs/v2-changes.md

 ## Drop support of qos 3

-* qos 0/1/2 is still same as dsa v1. but qos 3 is dropped, means broker and dslink are no longer required to have a storage to persist the subscription queue.
+* qos 0/1/2 is still same as dsa v1. but qos 3 is dropped, which means broker and dslink are no longer required to have a storage to persist the subscription queue.

 #### reason